Global Optimization with Parametric Function Approximation: Introduction

-\begin{itemize} \item Phase I: Uniformly explore $n$ data points. \item Phase II: Optimistically explore $T$ data points. \end{itemize}}} The goal of Phase I to sufficiently explore the function and make sure the estimated parameter $\hat{w}_0$ is close enough to true parameter $w^*$ such that exploration in Phase II are efficient.
+The goal of Phase I to sufficiently explore the function and make sure the estimated parameter $\hat{w}_0$ is close enough to true parameter $w^*$ such that exploration in Phase II are efficient.
 To solve the estimation problem, we rely on a regression oracle that is able to return an estimated $\hat{w}_0$ after $n$ observations.
 In details, after Phase I we have a dataset $\{(x_j,y_j)\}_{j=1}^{n}$, then

 This problem is known as a \emph{non-linear least square} problem.
 It is computationally hard in the worst-case, but many algorithms are known (e.g., SGD, Gauss-Newton, Levenberg-Marquardt) to effectively solve this problem in practice.
-Theoretical analysis of $\hat{w}_0$ is adapted from \citet{nowak2007complexity}.
+Our theoretical analysis of $\hat{w}_0$ uses techniques from \citet{nowak2007complexity}.
 See Section \ref{sec:mle} for details.

 In Phase II, exploration is conducted following the principle of ``Optimism in the Face of Uncertainty'', i.e., the parameter is optimized within an uncertainty region that always contains the true parameter $w^*$.
-Existing work in bandit algorithms provide techniques that work when $f_w$ is a linear function \citep{abbasi2011improved} or a generalized linear function \citep{li2017provably}, but no solution to general differentiable function is known.
+Existing work in bandit algorithms provides techniques that work when $f_w$ is a linear function \citep{abbasi2011improved} or a generalized linear function \citep{li2017provably}, but no solution to general differentiable function is known.
 At the core of our GO-UCB is a carefully designed uncertainty ball $\mathrm{Ball}_t$ over parameters based on gradients, which allows techniques from the linear bandit \citep{abbasi2011improved} to be adapted for the non-linear case.
 In detail, the ball is defined to be centered at $\hat{w}_t$ --- the solution to a regularized online regression problem after $t-1$ rounds of observations.
 And the radius of the ball is measured by the covariance matrix of the gradient vectors of all previous rounds.
 We prove that $w^*$ is always trapped within the ball with high probability.
-In order to select the query point $x_t$ at round $t$, we do joint optimization over $w$ and $x$ where $w$ optimized over the ball and $x_t$ is obtained by optimizing over function domain $\cX$.